bioperl/bioperl.github.io/howtos/Beginners.md

 $seqio_obj->write_seq($seq_obj);
 ```

 Let's consider that last `write_seq` line where you see two objects since this is where some neophytes start to get a bit nervous.
 What's going on there?
 In that line we handed or passed the Sequence object to the object as an argument to its `write_seq` method.
-Another way to think about this is that we hand the Sequence object to the object since understands how to take information from the Sequence object and write to a file using that information, in this case in [fasta format].
+Another way to think about this is that we hand the Sequence object to the object since understands how to take information from the Sequence object and write to a file using that information, in this case in fasta format.
 If you run this script like this:

 `>perl seqio.pl`

-You should create a file called "sequence.fasta" that looks like this:
+You should create a file called *sequence.fasta* that looks like this:

 ```
 >#12345 example 1
 aaaatgggggggggggccccgtt
 ```

-Let's demonstrate the intelligence of the SeqIO - the example below shows what file content is created when the argument to `-format` is set to "genbank" instead of "fasta":
+Let's demonstrate the intelligence of the [Bio::SeqIO](http://search.cpan.org/search?query= Bio::SeqIO) - the example below shows what is created when the argument to `-format` is set to *genbank* instead of *fasta*:

 ```
 LOCUS       #12345                    23 bp    dna     linear   UNK